TakyiuLo/rail-Heroku-Front-End/README.md

 # Bookmarks Full Stack Project
 ## Summary
-For training purposes, this part of website is used as front-end giving a simple user interfaces.
+For training purposes, this part of the website is used as front-end giving a simple user interfaces.

 ## Idea
 Well, I was browsing my Chrome bookmarks and I found I didn't know what most of are for so I created this website.
-Bookmarks is for creating a bookmark page that I can put descriptions along with title.
+Bookmarks are for creating a bookmark page that I can put descriptions along with a title.

 ## Objective:
 - Demonstration of my ability to create a full stack project
-- Reponseive web design
+- Responsive web design
 - CRUD actions
 - Use Ruby on Rails